๐Ÿฆž Massachusetts Eviction Notice Laws

 โš–๏ธ The Massachusetts Summary Process

 Massachusetts evictions go through “summary process” in Housing Court or District Court.
-The process has strict procedural requirements.
+The process has strict procedural requirements and is more formal than most states.
+An attorney is strongly recommended.

 1